-Inflated ticket prices and supplementary costs like 3D and IMAX mean there's more money than ever at stake at the box office and production studios are desperate to take a big a share of the takings as possible.
-But when you take something as innately creative as cinema and attempt to turn it into a massive money factory some of the edge is going to be lost.
+Inflated ticket prices and supplementary costs like 3D and IMAX mean there's more money than ever at stake at the box office, and production studios are desperate to take as big a share of the takings as possible.
+But when you take something as innately creative as cinema and attempt to turn it into a massive money factory, some of the edge is going to be lost.